Todd Golden: San Francisco

 On April 1, 2019, Golden was officially introduced as the 20th men's basketball coach in Dons history, replacing Smith who departed for Washington State.

-In his first season as head coach, Golden led San Francisco to a 22–12 record (9–7 in conference play) and a fifth place finish in the WCC.
+In his first season as head coach, Golden led San Francisco to a 22–12 record (9–7 in conference play) and a fifth-place finish in the WCC.
 The Dons' season was ended with an 81–77 loss to Gonzaga in the WCC tournament semifinals.

 In 2020–21, the Dons took a step back from the year prior, amassing an 11–14 record (4–9 in conference play) and finishing eighth in the WCC.
 On November 27, 2020, the Dons defeated No. 4 ranked Virginia 61–60, Virginia's first loss to a non-major opponent since their 2018 NCAA Tournament loss to 16-seeded UMBC.

 The 2021–22 season was the most successful of Golden's tenure, achieving a 24–10 (10–6 in conference play) record, and qualifying for the NCAA tournament, the program's first appearance since 1998.
 They lost in overtime 92–87 to Murray State in the first round.
 The program's 24 wins represented their highest mark since winning 25 games during the 1981–82 season.

 Florida

 On March 18, 2022, Golden was announced as the next men's basketball coach at Florida, following the departure of Mike White to Georgia.
 His contract with the school is for six years, worth $18 million over the life of the contract.

+In 2022-23, Golden's first as head coach, Florida finished 8th in the SEC with a 9-9 record, including a 67-54 win over then #2 Tennessee, but ultimately finished with a losing 16-17 record after consecutive first-round exits in the SEC tournament and NIT to close the season.

+Florida amassed a 24-12 record in 2023-24 (11-7 in conference play), including a run to the championship game of the SEC Tournament, where they were ultimately beaten by Auburn.
+For their season they were awarded a seven seed in the 2024 NCAA tournament, but lost their first-round game to Colorado, 102-100.
+This team's 24 wins were the most by a Gators team since 2017.

+The 2024-2025 team under Golden finished the season with a 36-4 record, winning the SEC and NCAA tournaments.
+This marked the Gators' first national title since 2007.
+Golden was named a finalist for Naismith Coach of the Year.
+On May 6, 2025, Florida gave Golden a six-year, $40.5 million contract extension, making him at the time one of the five-highest paid college coaches.